Table of Content

 SO806-brushed gold exposed 2-way shower system

-Have you ever wondered what makes your shower faucet work its magic?
-From the moment you turn the handle to when the water starts flowing, there’s a lot happening behind the scenes.
-Let’s take a deep dive into the inner workings of your shower faucet, and trust us, it’s way more fascinating than you think!
+Have you ever wondered what happens inside your shower faucet?
+From the moment you turn the handle to when the water starts flowing, there’s a process taking place behind the scenes.
+Let’s take a dive into the inner workings of a typical shower faucet.

 The Valve Cartridge: The Control Center